marcdomain/awslab/README.md

 terraform apply
 ```

-## Test connections using the output value of `awslab-subnet-public-ip` and `awslab-subnet-private-ip` respectively
+## Test connections using the output value of `subnet-public-ip` and `subnet-private-ip` respectively

 - From the internet: Only the webserver connections are successful